undavide/fs/Frequency Separation 2021.md

 So it's not that Linear Light is a magic blend mode, nor that it fits Frequency Separation.
 The Apply Image settings happen to work with Linear Light in returning the original values.

-Then why two different methods with 8bit/16bit documents?
+Then... why two different methods with 8bit/16bit documents?
 You're ready for some bit depth Maths.

 ## 4. 8bit vs. 16bit Maths

 For 8bit images, pixel values are in 2^8 = 256 range, i.e. **(0,255)**.
 Black is zero, White is two-hundred-fifty-five.
-You might be tempted to assume that 16bit works the same, but it turns out that Adobe Photoshop's **16bit is in fact 15bit + 1**, meaning 2^15 + 1 = 32768 + 1 = 32769, expressed in the range **(0,32768)**.
+You might be tempted to assume that 16bit works the same, but it turns out that Adobe Photoshop's 16bit is in fact **15bit + 1**, meaning 2^15 + 1 = 32768 + 1 = 32769, expressed in the range **(0,32768)**.
 Why?
 The accepted answer is that _"this gives a midpoint to the range (very useful for blending), and allows for faster math because we can use bit shifts instead of divides"_ ([source](https://web.archive.org/web/20181204083457if_/https://forums.adobe.com/thread/792212)).

 ### 4.1 8bit special inversion